Prison film: Media and societal perception

-Journalist Paul Manson argued that generally, it is argued that fictionalized representations of the prison have not contributed to public understanding of the prison, and do not contribute positively in the direction of improving it.
-This is because the entertainment television industry has transformed crime and jail into entertaining objects, thus eroding our doubts and concerns about the prison as a solution of crime reduction.
+Journalist Paul Manson argued that generally, it is argued that fictionalized representations of prison have not contributed to public understanding of prison life and do not contribute positively in the direction of improving it.
+This is because the entertainment television industry has transformed crime and jail into entertaining objects, thus eroding our doubts and concerns about prison as a solution for crime reduction.